jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Procedures Parameters

 A procedure can contain variable objects.
 The public ones are parameters.
-The friend ones are parameters within the current globality
+The friend ones are parameters within the current module

 Standard Modules